matteocifani/Pirenei-Ski-Recommender/docs/MODERN_UI_README.md

-# 🎨 Modern UI Design System
+# 🎨 Modern UI Design System - Versione 4

 ## Overview

 This project has been completely redesigned with a modern, professional UI inspired by top tech companies including **Prospinity**, **Airbnb**, **Apple**, **Google**, and **OpenAI**.
 The new design system provides a clean, minimal aesthetic with subtle animations and professional typography.

+**Versione 4** introduces a complete onboarding system, AI integration, and enhanced user experience components.

 ## ✨ Key Features